miguehm/fox-docs/src/introduction.md

 The objective of this project is to show the **execution time and RAM usage** of the algorithm for different matrix sizes and number of processes.

 The program will run the algorithm for all the matrix sizes \\( 2^x\ \forall\ x \in [n, m] \\) five times and will calculate the average execution time and RAM usage.
-The results will be used to generate a graph that will be saved in the `graphs` folder.
+The results will be used to generate a graph that will be saved in the `charts` folder.

 Developed by: